Miguel Primo de Rivera: Aftermath

 In the early 1930s, as with most of the Western world during and after the Great Depression, Spain fell into economic and political chaos.
 Alfonso XIII appointed General Dámaso Berenguer, one of Primo de Rivera's opponents, to govern.
 This government promptly failed in its attempt to return to ordinary constitutional order.
 Different presidential candidates attempted to restore the legitimacy of the monarch, who had discredited himself by siding with the dictatorship.
 Eventually, municipal elections were called for on 12 April 1931.
 While monarchist parties won in the overall polls, republican candidates commanded the majority in urban centres, winning the elections in 41 provincial capitals including Madrid and Barcelona.
 In April 1931, General José Sanjurjo informed the King that he could not count on the loyalty of the armed forces.
-Alfonso XIII went into exile on 14 April 1931, not formally abdicating until he did so in 1941 in favour of his son, Juan de Borbón.
+Alfonso XIII went into exile on 14 April 1931, not formally abdicating until 1941 in favour of his son, Juan de Borbón.
 The act ushered in the Second Republic.
 Two years later Primo de Rivera's eldest son, José Antonio, founded the Falange, a Spanish fascist party.
 Both José Antonio and his brother Fernando were arrested in March 1936 by the republic, and were executed in Alicante prison by Republican forces once the Spanish Civil War began in July 1936.
-The Nationalists led by Francisco Franco won the Civil War and established a far more authoritarian regime.
-By that time, many Spaniards regarded Primo de Rivera's relatively mild regime and its economic optimism with greater fondness.
+The Nationalists led by Francisco Franco won the Civil War and established an authoritarian, reactionary regime which re-built the social structure of the Primo de Rivera dictatorship.